Fractional CMO

 What the work actually produced.

-A Series A AI infrastructure company in Mountain View hired SF-5 Fractional CMO instead of a full-time CMO at month four post-Series-A. By month nine, the founder had a clear succession brief for the in-house CMO hire, three quarterly board readouts in the format the lead investor wanted, and a 47% reduction in CAC payback period.
+A Series A AI infrastructure company in Mountain View hired Fractional CMO instead of a full-time CMO at month four post-Series-A. By month nine, the founder had a clear succession brief for the in-house CMO hire, three quarterly board readouts in the format the lead investor wanted, and a clear reduction in CAC payback pressure.
 The succession hire landed in month 11.

 // Fit